chembience/chembience/README.rst

 Releases
 --------

+- 0.2.18 (March 2021), update to RDKit 2020.09.3 and Postgres 13 (new dependency to chembience/docker-postgres-rdkit-compile)
 - 0.2.17 (June 2020), update Python 3.8 (3.8.3) and RDKit 2020.03.2
 - 0.2.16 (April 2020), update to RDKit 2020.03
 - 0.2.15 (March 2020), update to Python 3.7.6, RDKit 2019.09.3, Postgres 11.7 and Django 2.2.8/DRF 3.11, Jupyter 6.0.4, Nginx 1.17